LoopKit/loopdocs/docs/nightscout/overview.md

 For caregivers, *Nightscout* enables remote monitoring and even the ability to issue remote commands through *Nightscout* when both *Loop* and *Nightscout* are properly configured.
 There are several pages starting at [*LoopDocs*: Remote Overview](remote-overview.md) that provide documentation on this feature.
 If you are a caregiver, this summary of remote capabilities may encourage you to look into *Nightscout*.

 !!! info "Remote Commands"
-    * *Loop 3*
     * Overrides can be enabled and disabled
     * Carbs can be entered
     * Boluses can be commanded
     * *LoopCaregiver* app (under development, iOS only) enables the following from the caregiver's phone
         * monitor *Loop*
         * issue remote commands for carbs, bolus, and overrides

     If you plan to use remote commanding with *Nightscout*, please read these links with additional information: